 Small details: zoom with fingers on the calendar, keyboard more useful to hold a key, and many others hidden in each application.

 So in summary this has been a major upgrade, much more noticeable than those accounted for Froyo and Gingerbread.

-And now that I have set the long teeth, let's see how to install Ice Cream Sandwitch in our Galaxy S. Well, it's no more complicated than installing any other third-ROM:
+And now that I have put the long teeth, let's see how to install Ice Cream Sandwitch on our Galaxy S. Well, it's no more complicated than installing any third-ROM:

-This ROM is still experimental so we must keep in mind that something might stop working at some point (wifi, 3G, etc) could have data loss, etc. Always Make a backup of your apps with Titanium Backup and call / SMS with SMS backup .
+This ROM is still experimental so we must keep in mind that something might stop working at some point (wifi, 3G, etc) could have lost data, etc. Always Make a backup of your apps with Titanium Backup and call / SMS with SMS backup .
 In fact I recommend that you use both no matter the ROM that you have installed programs.

 The steps are:

-- We also need to be clear what specific model Galaxy S is our phone: i9000 is the international model, I9000B is the model of Latin America and some other countries, Captivate and Vibrant are two custom models US carriers.
-We can check what our model is, as we have done before entering the "Settings> About phone" menu on your phone.
+- We also need to be clear which particular model is our Galaxy S phone: i9000 is the international model, I9000B is the model of Latin America and some other countries, Captivate and Vibrant are two custom models US carriers.
+We can see what our model is, as we have done before entering the "Settings> About phone" menu on your phone.

 - Now we enter the Web of Onecosmic are those who have made this ROM Ice Cream Sandwitch on their own.
 We chose our top model phone, and we will open a page where you can download the corresponding ROM.
-The link appears labeled "Main ROM".
+The link is labeled "Main ROM".
 For example today and for the i9000 the link called "ICS_4.0.3_r1-RC2.11-i9000.zip".
 This file should download it to your PC and then copy it to the phone via the USB cable, or download directly from the Android Web browser.
-Do one or the other, I recommend putting it at the root of the internal memory, ie, in "/ sdcard".
+Let one or the other, I recommend putting it at the root of the internal memory, ie, in "/ sdcard".